 Fix #1: Update Your Kodi Addons

 Keeping your Kodi addons updated is essential.
 This is even more important for unstable or newly released addons, which typically require a few updates to eliminate issues.
+Taking a backup of your data will help you to restore it later for normal functioning even If the new version of addons doesn't allow you to load Kodi properly.

 With that said, here’s how to manually update Kodi addons.